Farmer gulps poison before minister for power connection

 Disputing Kharate's contentions, the spokesperson for the Maharashtra State Electricity Board (MSEB) P.S.
 Patil said the MSEB's energy distribution arm is prepared to give him the power connection provided he completes the relevant formalities.

-"He has not yet paid up the quotation money despite repeated reminders.
-Our executive engineer and other officers visited the farmer in hospital and requested him to make the payment and we can give instant connection," Patil told IANS.
+"He has not yet paid up the quotation money of Rs 6,550, despite repeated reminders.
+Our executive engineer and other officers visited the farmer in hospital, enquired after his health.
+They also firmly requested him to make the payment to enable us give him an instant connection," Patil told IANS.

 He added that the company is presently engaged in providing power connections to over 224,000 farmers in the state, half through the high voltage distribution system and the rest through solar power, by March 2020, and so there is no reason for just one farmer (Kharate) to be left out.